 - Don’t leave your dog in a parked car as it can get very hot in there for your pooch to handle!

-How to travel with your dog in Indian Railways?
+How to travel with your dog on Indian Railways?

-Did you know you can take you dog along with you in first AC compartment?
-For this you’d have to book a first AC coupe/cabin.
+Did you know you can take your dog along with you in the first AC compartment?
+For this, you’d have to book a first AC coupe/cabin.

-Pro Tip: Book the tickets in even number such as 2 or 4.
+Pro Tip: Book the tickets in even numbers such as 2 or 4.
 Since you are only allowed to take the dog if you have an entire coupe or cabin to yourself.

 The ticket for the dog will be issued at the parcel counter of the railway station from where your train is leaving.
 It is booked only after the reservation chart is prepared which is around 4 hours before the departure of the train.
 One has to reach the railway station along with the dog at least 2-3 hours before train departure so that you can get the ticket from the parcel counter.

 If you do not get a coupe/cabin to yourself, then your dog might not be allowed in the first AC compartment (in case fellow passengers complain) and he’d have to travel in the luggage car.
 In the latter case, you’d have to provide food and water for the dog and keep a check on him at stations where the train stops.

 You can take the dog out on stations for relieving himself.
 It is better to know beforehand at what times the stations arrive so that you can plan accordingly.
 Also, keep a tab on the time since you do not want to be left on the station in case the train leaves.

 Flying with your dog on an airplane?